silverwind/precompress/README.md

 Outputs files to be used with web servers like nginx with the `gzip_static` and `brotli_static` directives.
 Files are compressed in parallel, using the available CPU cores efficiently.
 Existing output files will always be overridden.

+For brotli it uses the version which Node.js includes since 11.7.0, on older versions it will use the `iltorb` module.

 ## Installation
 ```
 npm i precompress